denten-books/plain-text/0-chapter.md

 "traverse," and to "flood" network topographies.
 Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
 Yet today, resistance remains within the purview of the few.
-Plain text channels itinerant streams of data back into the mangroves of human agency and comprehension for all.
+Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.
+I am resorting to metaphor here as a place holder for things that I cannot yet describe fully.
+Think about them as borrowings against future chapters.
+Given space, the metaphor will give way to precise description.

 Computational hermeneutics show that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
-From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2001], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific context.
+Media-minded critics like Jerome McGann [@mcgann_radiant_2001], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] urge literary scholars to re-evaluate textuality in its media-specific context.
 Their work reminds us that the flatness of *digital* text endures only as an illusion.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 A substantial gap separates the visible text from the source code that produces it.
-Forces of capital and political control exploit that gap, obscuring the workings of the device to achieve their ends.
+Forces of capital and control exploit that gap, obscuring the workings of the device.

-In *Plain Text*, I argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
+In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
 The structure of discursive formations---documents and narratives---has long been at the center of both computer science and literary theory.
 Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines,